PaddlePaddle/PaddleOCR/README.md

 This project is released under <a href="https://github.com/PaddlePaddle/PaddleOCR/blob/master/LICENSE">Apache 2.0 license</a>

 ## Contribution
-We welcome your contribution to PaddleOCR and thank you for your feedback.
+We welcome all the contributions to PaddleOCR and appreciate for your feedback very much.